-Trade NAFTA (TN) status is based on the North American Free Trade Agreement.
-It is available to citizens of Canada and Mexico who are seeking to enter the US to engage in pre-arranged business activities in certain professions.
+TN status is a type of employment authorization based on terms and conditions set out in the US-Mexico-Canada trade agreement (UCMCA, formerly NAFTA).
+TN status is available to citizens of Canada and Mexico who are seeking to enter the US to engage in pre-arranged business activities in certain professions.
 To qualify:

 The person must be a citizen of Canada or Mexico

-The person must have a pre-arranged offer to engage in a business activity, within a profession listed in Appendix 1603.D.1 of Annex 1603 of the NAFTA
+The person must have a pre-arranged offer to engage in a business activity, within a profession listed in Chapter 16, Appendix 2 of the USMCA

 Self-employment is not permitted in TN status

-The person must have the educational and professional credentials required for the profession, as listed on Appendix 1603.D.1 of Annex 1603 or the NAFTA
+The person must have the educational and professional credentials required for the profession, as indicated in Chapter 16, Appendix 2 of the USMCA

 Among the TN professions especially common in higher education settings are the following: